microsoft/FluidFramework/build-tools/docs/fluid-build.md

 ...
 ```

+---

+# Default tasks

-Tasks in the root config are defaults.
+Tasks in the root fluid-build config are defaults.

 If a package doesn't define a script/task matching the task, then it's just skipped.
 This lets packages opt in to tasks over time.

 ---

+# Package-level tasks

-Tasks can also be defined at the package level in the fluidBuild.tasks node in package.json.
+Tasks can also be defined at the package level in the `fluidBuild.tasks` node in package.json.
 This enables two scenarios:

 1. Completely overriding the definition for a task with a package-specific definition.
 2. Adding additional subtasks to an existing task definition using the `...` entry in the task dependencies.